-'''

-" Test methods: EN ISO 20846 (UVF) /

-EN ISO 20884 (wdXRF) / EN ISO 13032
+- "Test methods: EN ISO 20846 (UVF) / EN ISO 20884 (wdXRF) / EN ISO 13032 (edXRF) - "Limit value: max.

-(edXRF)

-" Limit value: max.
 10 mg/kg

-'''

 Sulphur compounds can be absorbed by plants during growth, while animal fats can contain sulphur in the form of protein compounds.
-FAME produced from vegetable feedstocks usually contains 2 to 7 mg sulphur/kg.
-Animal fats with up to 30 mg/kg must be refined in order to remove the Sulphur by suitable processes (e. g. distillation).
-The sulphur content of diesel fuels has been limited to 10 mg sulphur/kg in Europe since 2003 to reduce SO2 emissions from road traffic and to protect sensitive exhaust gas aftertreatment systems against poisoning.
-The same requirement was already incorporated in EN 14214 at the beginning of the standardisation work
+FAME produced from vegetable feedstocks usually contains sulphur between 2 and 7 mg/kg.
+Animal fats with up to 30 mg/kg must be refined in order to remove the sulphur by suitable processes (e. g. distillation).
+The sulphur content of all diesel fuels has been limited to 10 mg/kg in Europe since 2003 to reduce SO_x emissions from road traffic and to protect sensitive exhaust gas aftertreatment systems against poisoning.

-Water content
+Water content J

 - " Test method: EN ISO 12937 (Karl-Fischer titration) - " Limit values: max.
-500 mg/kg (EN 14214) - "AGQM: max.
-300 mg/kg for traders max.
-220 mg/kg for producers
+0.050 % (m/m) - "AGQM: max.
+0.032 % (m/m) for traders max.
+0.027 % (m/m) for producers

 Almost all biodiesel processes use a water wash as the final refining step for the removal of free glycerol, soaps and other impurities.
 As FAME, in contrast to hydrocarbon-based fuels, can bind relatively large amounts of water on account of its polar properties, the product must be dried before the final completion.
 Owing to the high affinity to water, FAME can also absorb water under the effect of high air humidity; the storage conditions therefore have to be chosen so that this is extensively prevented.
-Under normal conditions the saturation concentration of FAME is 1,500 mg water/kg.
+Under normal conditions the saturation concentration of FAME is 0.150 % (m/m).
 At low temperatures especially in mixtures with non-polar fuels free water can precipitate.
-It can also cause corrosion and accelerate microbial growth.
-The water content is limited to 500 mg/kg in EN 14214.
+This free water phase can also cause corrosion and accelerate microbial growth.
+The water content is limited to 0.050 % (m/m) in EN 14214.
 Due to the properties outlined above AGQM requirements are significantly stricter here with max.
-300 mg/kg for traders and max.
-220 mg/kg for producers.
+0.032 % (m/m) for traders and max.
+0.027 % (m/m) for producers.